Create a holiday programming tradition

 Right now I am still trying to determine exactly how the tree is currently programmed and if it can be adapted to a high school competition.
 The key to making it accessible for a HS competition is to hide most of the complexity of programming the real tree by writting an easy to use simulator progam that can be used by the students to develop their programs.

 There are bound to be many challenges in making this happen.

 It would a great project for LASA students to take on.

 Below is the information I have so far as well as the meetings/emails/phone call.

 OLA is a framework that allows applications to send and receive DMX using various hardware devices.
 OLA may be a way to interface to the lights and their controllers from a programming IDE/simulator.

-In 2014 Google had a similar but much simpler “scratch like” programming competition to program 56 state and territory trees located in Washington, DC.
+In 2014 Google had a similar but much simpler “scratch like” programming competition to program christmas trees located in Washington, DC.

 email from R. Mueller to Downtown Alliance

 Great information.In order for this to work, we need a way that different students at different schools can write a program that then can be “uploaded’ to the tree.
 I don’t think we can or want to provide the DMX software to all the students that might be interested.